rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 59. _The Daughters of Ys_, M. T. Anderson & Jo Rioux
 60. _The Tea Enthusiast's Handbook: A Guide to Enjoying the World's Best Teas_, Mary Lou Heiss & Robert J. Heiss
 61. _My Favorite Thing is Monsters: Book One_, Emil Ferris
+62. _The People in the Trees_, Hanya Yanagihara

 ## Skimmed